dotnet/arcade/Documentation/Projects/Build Analysis/KnownIssues.md

 ## How the Matching Process Works Between an Issue and a Build or Test Error

-The known issues feature finds build and test errors and matches them with known issues using `String.Contains` when there is an "ErrorMessage" string or regex matching if an "ErrorPattern" is provided.
+The Known Issues feature finds build and test errors and matches them with open Known Issues using `String.Contains` when there is an "ErrorMessage" property or regex matching if an "ErrorPattern" property is provided.

 The strategy and limitations differ between both types of errors: